Annual Bethany 66 Festival

 A full day of entertainment is planned in an open-air tent near the food trucks.
 The first act is Larry Whaley from 10-10:45 am.
 Positive responses from past Festival attendees guarantee that Bethany resident and Grammy-nominated singer Sherman Andrus will be back to sing from 11-11:45 am.

 At 11:55, the ROTC Color Guard from Putnam City West HS will present the colors.
 Active duty and retired members and families of the US military will be honored in a Memorial Day message by Major General Rita Aragon [Ret.].
 She currently serves as Oklahoma Secretary of Veterans Affairs.
 Aragon is the first female commander in the Oklahoma Air National Guard and the first female Brigadier General in the US Air National Guard.

 Crowd favorite Edgar Cruz, a classical guitar player will entertain from 12:30-1:15 pm; Kent Fauss performs at 1:30-2:15 pm. and Guitars Gone Wild will play from 2:30-3:15 pm.
 Casey and Minna, strolling musicians, will play throughout the Festival and with the children’s parade.

 Sponsors of the Bethany 66 Festival include TS Heat and Air, Bethany First National Bank and Trust, Bethany First Church of the Nazarene, Bethany Law Center, Apple Tree Antique Gallery, Eden Emporium Antique Store, Edward Jones, Six Business Services and Treece & Rhines.

-The seventh annual Bethany 66 Festival is organized by Bethany Improvement Foundation volunteers.
+The eigth annual Bethany 66 Festival is organized by Bethany Improvement Foundation volunteers.
 The mission of Bethany Improvement Foundation is “to benefit the citizens of Bethany, Oklahoma through charitable community projects.”